wdd8/RTSharp/README.md

 Client application requirements are the same as for [AvaloniaUI](https://docs.avaloniaui.net/docs/faq#what-platforms-are-supported), however mobile, embedded systems and wasm are not supported.
 Daemons and their helper services must be run in a linux environment.

+### Security

+> [!CAUTION]
+> Granting access to `RTSharp.Daemon` is equivalent to granting shell access.
+Daemon implements a runtime scripting interface that can be used to perform any action.
+Add clients to `AllowedClients` with caution.

 ### Getting started

 See [setting up data providers](setup-dataproviders.md)